 envdcan parallelize different tools installation to minimize the build time.

-- Cache support for standard installation tools, such as pip, conda, apt, and so on.
+- Caching support for standard installation tools, such as pip, conda, apt, and so on.
 In a standard dockerfile build, each layer depends on the previous layer.
 Any change that happens before will trigger the re-build for all the later stages, which greatly increases the build time.

 envdhad built-in cache support for most common-used tools and reduced the dependency between them, which minimizes the time to wait when you make modifications to your environment.